MazaBaap/lidar-point-cloud-processing/README.md

 ## Setup
 1. Clone this repository:
+      ```bash
       git clone https://github.com/MazaBaap/lidar-point-cloud-processing.git

       cd lidar-point-cloud-processing

-3. Install dependencies:
+2. Install dependencies:

       pip install -r requirements.txt

-4. Download the KITTI dataset and place the `.bin` files in a `kitti/` directory within the project.
+3. Download the KITTI dataset and place the `.bin` files in a `kitti/` directory within the project.
-5. Run the notebook:
+4. Run the notebook:

       lidar_processing.ipynb
+5. (Optional) Generate .pcd files by running the sequence processing cells, which will be saved in the output/ directory.